Easy Vegetable Spaghetti in 30 Minutes

 - 1 tablespoon capers, rinsed and chopped

-- 4 cup fresh baby spinach, roughly chopped
+- 4 cups fresh baby spinach, roughly chopped

-BEGIN SAUCE: Heat a large saucepan to medium high.
+BEGIN SAUCE: Heat a large saucepan to medium high heat.
 Add olive oil.
-Add chopped vegetables and saute about 8 minutes until tender.
-Reduce heat to medium.
-Add garlic, olives (if using), capers, lemon juice, tomatoes and chili flakes.
+Add chopped vegetables and sauté about 8 minutes until tender.
+Reduce heat to medium heat.
+Add garlic, olives (if using), capers, lemon juice, tomatoes and red pepper flakes.
 Cook, stirring occasionally, for another 3-5 minutes.

-COOK PASTA: While sauteing vegetables, bring a pot of salted water to boil.
-Add pasta and cook according to package directions Drain, RESERVING 1 cup of the pasta liquid.
+COOK SPAGHETTI: While sauteing vegetables, bring a pot of salted water to boil.
+Add pasta and cook according to package directions Drain, RESERVING 1 cup/250 ml of the pasta liquid.
 Put spaghetti back in the warm pot.
-Add ¼ cup of the liquid and cover.
+Add 1/4 cup/59 ml of the liquid and cover to keep warm.
 Set aside.

 FINISH PASTA: Add spinach to vegetable mixture.
 Stir until wilted, about 1 minute.
 Add lemon zest.
 Add cooked pasta to vegetable mixture and stir to combine well.
 Add pasta water a little at a time to get the consistency you like.
 Taste and adjust seasonings including salt and pepper if needed.